[Introduction] An HHKB-style split keyboard is coming!

 - Fully wireless and wired connection possible (*2) - Battery board set (BLE Micro Pro not included)

-- For those who can assemble the parts themselves and those who want to achieve partial wireless connection using BLE Micro Pro and LPME-IO (※3)
+- For those who can assemble the parts themselves, and for those who intend to use partial wireless connectivity with BLE Micro Pro and LPME-IO (*3)

 *1 BLE Micro Pro can be used with a through-connect, but requires soldering to chip diodes and capacitors